-The bill amends the Sex Offenders Registration Act to update the registration requirements and procedures for individuals convicted of listed offenses.
-Key changes include clarifying the responsibilities for registering individuals based on their status, such as probation or parole, and introducing provisions for those with out-of-state convictions who are residing, working, or studying in Michigan.
-The bill mandates that these individuals be notified by the department and given the opportunity to petition the circuit court regarding their registration obligations.
-Additionally, the language throughout the bill is modified for consistency and clarity, including the use of gender-neutral pronouns.
+The bill amends the Sex Offenders Registration Act by updating the registration requirements and procedures for individuals convicted of listed offenses.
+Key changes include clarifying the responsibilities for registering individuals based on their status, such as probation or parole, and introducing provisions for those required to register due to out-of-state convictions.
+Notably, individuals who are domiciled, temporarily residing, working, or studying in Michigan and are subject to registration in another state must be notified by the department and given the opportunity to petition the circuit court regarding their registration obligations.
+Additionally, individuals required to register after July 1, 2011, must report changes in their residence, employment, or educational status within three business days.

 Statutes affected: